adam-p/yesterday-i-learned/biology.md

 1. [Fried egg jellyfish](https://en.wikipedia.org/wiki/Phacellophora_camtschatica), *Phacellophora camtschatica*, eats smaller jellyfish.
 1. All 1100 species of hermit crabs poop in their own shells.
 1. Snails hate copper; a copper band around the trunk of a tree will prevent snails from climbing up and reaching the leaves and fruit.
-1. Coelacanth flesh has high amounts of oil, urea, wax esters, and other compounds that are difficult to digest and can cause diarrhea.
+1. Coelacanth ("SEE-la-canth") flesh has high amounts of oil, urea, wax esters, and other compounds that are difficult to digest and can cause diarrhea.
 1. Tardigrades lay eggs inside the shed skin.
 "Tardigrades" is its own phylum, Tardigrada.
 1. Bursitis is the inflammation or irritation of the [bursa](https://www.arthritis-health.com/types/bursitis/what-bursa).
 The [bursa](https://en.wikipedia.org/wiki/Synovial_bursa) is a lubricated cushion between a bone and surrounding soft tissues.
 [It looks like this](http://images.medicinenet.com/images/appictures/shoulder-bursitis-s1-illustration.jpg).
 1. Children's bones apparently have [growth plates](http://kidshealth.org/en/parents/growth-plate-injuries.html).
 They are cartilage near the ends of bones, which lengthen the bone when they grow.
 On the child's 18th birthday, these plates turn into solid bone.